Living in Hitachi

 For interns who rent apartments, fire and liability insurance must be purchased and costs approximately 2,000 yen per year.

-Buy liability insurance covering damage to persons or property.
-Many homeowner insurance policies cover liability insurance overseas for those listed as living in the house.
-If the student-intern does not have liability insurance, a one-year policy can be bought through the university coop after arrival for around 1,780 yen.
+The insurance referred to below is sold at our university coop.
+The prices vary from as low as under 1,000 yen for one month to as high as 8,500 yen for a full year.
+A staff member from our international center will take you to buy the correct insurance there.
 (In order to buy insurance through the university coop, student-interns need to become members of the coop for a one-time fee of 5,000 yen.
 However, this 5,000 yen fee will be fully refunded before leaving upon return of the membership card.
-For those staying less than a year, the balance of the insurance policy will also be refunded upon returning the coop card.)
+For those staying less than a year, the balance of any one year insurance policies will also be refunded upon returning the coop card.
+Some policies are for one year; some are for shorter periods.)

 Required insurance for student-interns renting an apartment or the equivalent